 Mashujaa (Heroes) day is a special Kenya public holiday commemorated on 12th October of every year.
 The holiday is used by the country to remember founding fathers who were involved in fighting against colonial masters until Kenya gained independence.
 Founding fathers of the country such as the first president Jomo Kenyatta and other freedom heroes’ contributions are reviewed and used to enhance national cohesion and unity.
 It is a special moment to reflect where the country has come from and whether it is moving on the correct path.

-Heroes’ day has been redefined and now includes commemoration of other great heroes who have make tremendous contribution towards national and international social, economic, political and ecological developments after independence.
+Heroes’ day has been redefined and now includes commemoration of other great heroes who have made tremendous contribution towards national and international social, economic, political and ecological developments after independence.
 Among the personalities commemorated include Late Professor Wangari Maathai who is recognized for her contribution towards conservation.

 This holiday is marked on 25th December every year to celebrate the birth of Jesus Christ.
 The holiday also coincides with one of the longest away-from-work session for workers.
 Since the biggest percentage of Kenyan population is Christian, the holiday has a lot of significance to them.
 Most people visit parks, hold family celebrations, and tour new areas.